Bumblebee202111/doubean-public/README.md

 *The development of this app is slowed down again so that I can spend more time on the exploration of the backend and frontend areas.*

+**Noteworthy issues: **

+- The last tab topic position is lost when returned from topic detail, which was introduced during Navigation Compose migration v0.6.3(603)

 [douban]: https://www.douban.com/

 [douban-groups]: https://www.douban.com/group/